hbaptiste/linker/README.md

 In the previous example the **_$linker_** was the last parameter.
 It's not mandatory.
 It's just convenient.
 When **_$linker_** is the last parameter the linker just "knows" how to handle your function.

-What if we decide to change or adder function?
+What if we decide to change our adder function?
 Let's just do that.

 ```javascript
 var adder = function(a, $linker, b) {